openxpki/openxpki-config/README.md

 The files for the protocol wrappers (`webui, scep, rpc, est, soap` ) must be readable by the webserver, if you add credentials here make sure to reduce the permissions as far as possible.

 Starting with v3.32 the client wrappers are handled by a new service layer, it runs under its own user `openxpkiclient` and reads all configuration from `client.d`.

-## Testing

-To setup the templates for automated test scripts based on a KeyWordTesting Framework run `make testlib`.
-This will add a folder `contrib/test/` with sample files and the library classes.

-We recommend to not add the `libs` path to the repository but to pull this on each test as the libraries will encapsulate any version dependent behavior.

 ## Packaging and Customization